nextdaygames/stationlife-design/systems/Player Power Boosting/Supplies/Exploration/Artifact Economy.md

 # Goal
-A machine that makes X.
+A machine that makes powerful artifacts for time.
 - [ ] Boosting
 - [ ] Braking
-- [ ] Economy
+- [x] Economy
 - [ ] Ecology
 - [ ] Non-System
 How does the system maintain itself?
 What causes it to fail?